sebnitu/vrembem/docs/_packages/grid.md

 ## grid

 The most basic imlementation of the grid component consists of two elements.
-By default, `grid__items` split the available space within the `grid` parent evenly:
+By default, `grid__item`'s split the available space within the `grid` parent evenly:

 - `grid`
 - `grid__item`